Stk’emlupsemc te Secwepemc Nation is going to court to secure Aboriginal title to unceded traditional territory in interior B.C.

 A Vision for Community Sustainability

-The Secwepemc are not “anti-development”.
+Stk’emlupsemc te Secwepemc Nation are not “anti-development”.
 In fact, they have been mining, trading and conducting other business-type activities for thousands of years.
 They continue to own band businesses and are developing solid relationships with resource corporations.

 -Robert Simon, community member